aidatapros/analyticsprojectstartup/README.md

 ## Analytics Project Startup

 The creation of a Power BI report is mashup of data to meet the requirements of a business use case.
+Business requirements inform data requirements and the output of data requirements is a specification that a Power BI developer can use as the blueprint for the work.
+The high level sequence of all steps followed in the creation of a Power BI report follow this key sequence.

+1. Idea Creation
+2. Business Requirements
+3. Data Requirements
+4. Power BI License and Usage Estimate
+5. Data Preparation
+6. Data Model
+7. Data Visualisation
+8. Sharing and Collaboration

+1. Idea Creation

 An idea creation or concept on a page is thought usually through multiple workshops with the custodians of the business case (the people that will be using the Power BI report).
 It can be beneficial at this early stage to stage maintaining a list of high level requirements in MOSCOW format (Must have, Should have, Could hve, Won't have) to start forming a written down view of the purpose of doing this work.
 A Power BI Data Analyst may sometimes wear the hat of a Business Analyst in the early stages of creating a Power BI report if there is not one assigned to the project.

-When we know our data requirements, our work begins in the Data Preparation stage as the key component of effort to get right before we move onto creating a concise and flexible Data Model.
-Power Query Editor is where you will spend time shaping the data into the right structure.
-Then in the Power BI Desktop Model editor is where you define the model - Relationships between the tables, Storage mode for Tables and Calculations.
-This all needs to be right before we create visuals.
-Access to data is always the first challenge and usually begins with a high level discussion with those who are already using those data sources.
-Testing the connection works and ensuring you have access to the correct data is the first step in data preparation phase.
-This can inform or help articulate requirements and when used with a data dictionary, will help determine the precise specification of where you need to source your data from.
+2. Business Requirements

 The following assets can be used to help identify the requirements and therefore the data sources and lower level details :